-• Ensures access to services, i.e. interpreters and translated documents, for English language learners, as well as for persons who are deaf or hard of hearing.
+Ensures access to services, i.e. interpreters and translated documents, for limited English speaking and reading populations, as well as for persons with impairments (visual, hearing, other accessibility needs)

 The local board continues to evaluate ways to improve access to services through partnering with community agencies with expertise in serving individuals with disabilities and those with barriers to employment, ensuring that reasonable accommodations are available to assist those individuals in accessing the services of the local workforce system.